 - Updating contracts of employment to fit with homeworking

-- Taking steps to ensure information is kept confidential and compliant with data protection legislation – for further information, see our guidance note here
+- Taking steps to ensure information is kept confidential and compliant with data protection legislation – for further information, see our insight here

 - Reviewing health and safety risks